salesforce/lwc-rfcs/text/0000-node-reactions.md

 5. If an existing node is being replaced by a new node 5.1 Process lifecycle events for existing node(s) 5.2 Next, process lifecycle events for new node(s)
+6. If the currentNode is a custom element, then the order of processing is as follows(TODO - provide link to native custom elements example)
+    6.1 The host element is processed first
+    6.2 shadowRoot and nodes in the shadow tree next 6.3 Nodes in the light DOM
 ```

 ### What browser APIs control a node's lifecycle?